jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 > "You don't hustle, you don't eat"—Diddy

-If you only do low-value work, you never open up opportunities for yourself.
-Unless you're born into a success family, you will almost never just be given an opportunity.
+If you only do low-value work, you never create opportunities for yourself.
+Unless you're born into a successful family, you will almost never just be given an opportunity.

 Opportunities find people who are worthy of them.
-It's hard to go noticed if you a good job on jobs that are hard to do.&nbsp;
+It's hard to go unnoticed if you do a good job on jobs that are hard to do.

 ## The Spatial Volume of Success

 If you did nothing else but become proficient at valuable skills, you’d attract enough attention to manifest tremendous amounts of luck in your life.

-However, what if you could take that luck to the next level and start floating through life as gods of luck choose to specifically smile at you and only you?
+However, what if you could take that luck to the next level and start floating through life as if the gods of luck choose to smile at you and only you specifically?

 You’ll have to add a third dimension to the system.
-When you add “connections," you really start cooking with gas.&nbsp;
+When you add “connections," you really start cooking with gas.

 ![The Spacial Area Of Success](/assets/images/posts/4-2.png "When you start seeking connections, your success explodes"){: width="1080" height="1080"}